YC-backed Glimpse helps Airbnb hosts make money through product placement – TechCrunch

 Glimpse is giving Airbnb hosts a way to make extra money while also supplying their accommodations with new products.

-The startup was founded by CEO Akash Raju, COO Anuj Mehta and CPO Kushal Negi, who all recently graduated from Purdue University.
+The startup was founded by CEO Akash Raju, COO Anuj Mehta and CPO Kushal Negi, who all attended Purdue University together.
 It’s part of the current batch of startups at accelerator Y Combinator — where, coincidentally or not, Airbnb is the most famous alum.

 Raju said that he and his co-founders came up with the idea while they were still in school and working with brands to create pop-up shops on campus.
 They realized that many new, direct-to-consumer brands are looking to increase awareness, and they decided that Airbnbs were the perfect place to convince someone to try (for example) a new mattress or a new kind of coffee.
 After all, hotels are already in the product placement business.